-Cleveland has had Larry Nance Jr.’s back way before he donned the wine and gold jersey
+Cleveland Cavaliers athletic big man Larry Nance Jr. owes his basketball career to the franchise.
+Cleveland has had Nance’s back way before he donned the wine and gold jersey.

 Joe Vardon of The Athletic wrote about Nance’s rare body condition when he was sixteen, and how the Cavaliers franchise helped him overcome that disease.